GemeenteNijmegen/component-library/components/carousel/README.md

         interval: 2000
     });

-    // The custom javascript for the play/pause functionality
+    // Custom JavaScript for the play/pause functionality
     $('.carousel-play-pause').on('click', 'button', function() {
         $(this).hide();
         if (this.classList.contains('carousel-control-play')) {